-The application of taxes depends on the purpose of the compensation being received.
-For example, monies received on account of the loss of income are entirely taxable.
-Also, the correct usage of settlement monies will determine whether taxes are payable or not since investments made from settlement monies will be taxed at the usual rates.
+- Next, consider the tax implications of each option.
+Lump sum payments may be subject to higher taxes than structured settlements, which can be spread out over time and may be taxed at a lower rate.
+For example, monies received due to the loss of income are entirely taxable.
+Additionally, the correct usage of settlement monies will determine whether taxes are payable or not, as investments made from settlement monies will be taxed at the usual rates.

 - You should also consider your risk tolerance.
 A lump sum payment can provide you with more control over your money, but it also comes with the risk of potentially losing or spending the money too quickly.
 A structured settlement provides a guaranteed income stream but may not offer more money when you need extra cash immediately.

 With all of these explained, the decision between a structured settlement and a lump sum payment will depend on what your needs are and your financial skills.
 Since there are tax regimes, there may or may not be liabilities you may have to face when obtaining large sums.
 But in addition to taxes, you may also have outstanding debt, child support, bankruptcy liens, and creditors may be able to strip you of some or all the amounts you receive.

 Remember, your financial management skills are crucial in determining whether the received amounts may last to procure benefits.
 That’s why you should take your spending habits seriously.
 Your realistic spending habits will ultimately matter when it comes to deciding how you should obtain your settlement amounts.